Skip to main content

 Scope and Contents

 The document discusses the history and culture of the Southern Cheyenne tribe, including their origins, early history, interactions with other tribes, and adaptation to Plains culture.
 It mentions their trade practices, lifestyle, material culture, and eventual forced relocation to reservations in Oklahoma and Montana.
-The document also highlights the importance of horses in Cheyenne culture and their traditional practices such as the Sun Dance.
+The brochure is sent to Speaker Albert from Rosemary Ellison, Curator at the Southern Plains Indian Museum and Crafts Center.

 Dates